When is the best time to replace your Air Conditioner? | www.lokmattimes.com

 When is the best time to replace your Air Conditioner?

-PNN New Delhi [India], November 30: We usually have a long relationship with our air conditioners, so it is ...
+New Delhi (India), December 1: We usually have a long relationship with our air conditioners, so it is important ...

 Age of the Unit: The average age of your air conditioner is usually 10 to 15 years.
 Air conditioner typically depends on a few factors such as the age of the unit, its overall performance, and the severity of the climate it operates in.
 Like any other electronic, regular maintenance improves not just the performance of the AC unit but also its life.
 So analyzing how old your AC is and its usage one needs to determine if it is time to replace it.
 Air conditioners tend to lose efficiency as they age, leading to higher energy bills and more frequent repairs, so it is recommended to install the latest technology and optimal indoor air conditioning experience after every 7 years to reduce energy bills.